 Talking about both biphasic and polyphasic sleep, you will often come across the term “nap” - a short period of sleep.
 As I’ve already mentioned, biphasic sleep refers to sleeping during the night for a shorter period than we’re used to (5-6 hours) and then taking a nap during the day.
 While schoolers and students find it quite easy to take short naps, adults may not have time to take advantage of such a “luxury”.

 Polyphasic sleep is taking many naps during the day.
 This term was first used in the early 20th century by psychologist J.S.
 Szymanski.
 He observed the daily fluctuations in activity patterns.
 Polyphasic sleep is often associated with the circadian sleep disorder that refers to disruptions in the sleep cycle that leads to the irregular sleep cycle.
 Polyphasic sleep is common for animals.

 Needless to say, the biphasic sleep cycle is so much better than the polyphasic sleep.
-Even though the majority of us couldn’t imagine taking short naps throughout the day due to our schedules, there are people who suffer from disruptions in their sleep cycle and never experience quality sleep during the night.
+Even though the majority of us couldn’t imagine taking multiple short naps throughout the day due to our schedules, there are people who suffer from disruptions in their sleep cycle and never experience quality sleep during the night.
 Consequently, they take short naps during the night.

 Therefore, if you’re a polyphasic sleeper, then you might need to consult your doctor and solve this problem.
 Now let’s move to the biphasic sleep practice to find out if you can apply it for yourself.

 While the term “biphasic sleep” refers to one meaning - two sleep fragments during the day, biphasic sleep schedules may differ.
 The most common approaches include:

 - Two sessions of sleep during the night.

 - One session of sleep during the night and one during the day.

 Let’s take a look at these approaches separately.

 Some biphasic sleepers choose to split their sleep in half during the night.
 It means that they: